BlaineDev/431-2020/classes/class25/README.md

     - Some of this material is a little less up to date than I wish it was.
 The class slides always show my most recent thinking for R coding, but I cannot always keep with that in the Notes.
 Newly posted materials include:
     - Chapter 23: Building Confidence Intervals for a Population Proportion posted 2020-11-21
     - Chapter 24: Analyzing a Two-by-Two table to compare proportions posted 2020-11-21.
-    - Chapter 25: Chi-square tests for larger two-way tables and Cochran-Mantel-Haenszel for three-way tables **coming soon**
+    - Chapter 25: Chi-square tests for larger two-way tables and Cochran-Mantel-Haenszel for three-way tables posted 2020-11-21.
-    - Chapter 26: Sample Size and Power when comparing Two Proportions **coming soon**
+    - Chapter 26: Sample Size and Power when comparing Two Proportions posted 2020-11-21.
+    - Chapter 27: Review of Comparison Strategies for Quiz 2 (some practice problems) posted 2020-11-21.
 3. Class zoom recordings now **downloadable**.
 On Canvas, you should now be able to download all Zoom recordings from the Cloud.
     - When logged into this course on Canvas, click Zoom, then select Cloud Recordings, pull up a recording of a class as if you were watching it, and at the top right, you should find a button to download the recording.
 I'm sorry it took until now for these to be downloadable.
     - These recordings will begin to disappear in mid-January of 2021, so I encourage you to grab them before the end of 2020 if you want them.